AnkitaxPriya/Linux101/README.md

 This repo consists of basic Linux lessons and commands I learned by myself.

+## System description
+- OS - Windows 10
+- Use of Windows Subsystem Linux
+- Linux distribution in use - Ubuntu
+- Version of Ubuntu -  Ubuntu 20.04.2 LTS

 ## Introduction
 - Linux is a community of open-source Unix like operating systems that are based on the Linux Kernel.
 - It is a free and open-source operating system and the source code can be modified and distributed to anyone commercially or non commercially under the GNU General Public License.